rajeevsowamber/academic-kickstart/content/home/projects.md

   # Page type to display.
 E.g. project.
   page_type = "project"

+  # Content.
+  # Display content from the following folder.
+  # For example, `folder = "projects"` displays content from `content/projects/`.
+  folder = "projects"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.
   # To show all items, set `tag` to "*".